rameshpk/Training/README.md

 The Decision Server comes with a Swagger UI that allows us to test the RESTful endpoints of the server and the rules deployed on it.
 We will use this UI to test our rules.

-Go to the URL”http://localhost:8080/kie-server/docs”.
+Go to the URL http://localhost:8080/kie-server/docs.
 This will open the Swagger UI.
 Send a request to the Decsion Service by navigating to “Rules evaluation :: BRM” : “POST” : “/server/containers/instances/{id}.
 Set “Parameter content type” to “application/json”,  set “id” to “xxxxxx_1.0.0-SNAPSHOT” (this is the id of the Rules container), set “body” to:.(JSON Paylaod)